-The Bitou Municipal SDF 2017 is in the process of being amended to ensure compliance with the Spatial Planning and Land Use Management Act (SPLUMA, Act 16 of 2013) in terms of process and content, and to bring the long-term strategic planning vision and objectives of the Municipality in line with that of the current generation Municipal Integrated Development Plan (IDP).
+The Spatial Development Framework went through certain amendments and will follow a further round of public participation in the next financial year.
+This will ensure compliance with the Spatial Planning and Land Use Management Act (SPLUMA, Act 16 of 2013) in terms of process and content, and to bring the long-term strategic planning vision and objectives of the Municipality in line with that of the current generation Municipal Integrated Development Plan (IDP).